nikitabobko/AeroSpace/docs/commands.md

 Changes layout of the focused window to the given layout.

-If several arguments are supplied then the first layout that describes the currently active is found.
-The layout specified after the found one will be applied.
-If the currently active layout is not in the list, the first layout in the list will be activated.
+If several layouts are supplied then finds the first layout that doesn't describe the currently active layout, and applies the found layout.

 `layout tiling` is the only command that makes the focused floating window tiled.